wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration-service.rst

 Registering agents with password authorization
 ==============================================

-This registration method is similar to ``Simple registration service`` except that it allows additional protection of the manager from unauthorized registrations by using a password.
+This registration method is similar to :ref:`Simple registration service <simple-registration-service>` except that it allows additional protection of the manager from unauthorized registrations by using a password.

-To register the agent, first, follow the instructions in the ``Manager`` section and then select the corresponding section for the agent's operating system.
+To register the agent follow the instructions in the ``Manager`` section and then select the corresponding section for the agent's operating system.

 Manager
 ^^^^^^^

-To enable password authorization, in ``/var/ossec/etc/ossec.conf`` file, in ``<auth><use_password>`` section, set the value to yes.
+To enable password authorization, in ``/var/ossec/etc/ossec.conf`` file, in ``<auth><use_password>`` section, set the value to ``yes``.

     .. code-block:: xml